hoehermann/purple-gowhatsapp/README.md

 * `get-icons`
   If set to true (default: false), profile pictures are updated every time the plug-in connects.

-* `ignore-status-broadcast`
-  If set to true (default), your contact's status broadcasts are ignored.

 * `bridge-compatibility`
   Special compatibility setting for protocol bridges like Spectrum or bitlbee.
 Setting this to true (default: false) will treat system messages just like normal messages, allowing them to be logged and forwarded.
 This only affects soft errors regarding a specific conversation, e.g. "message could not be sent".